longpan0901/longpan.github.io/_pages/about.md

   - /about.html
 ---

-Assistant Professor
+%Assistant Professor

-School of Traffic and Transportation
+%School of Traffic and Transportation

-Beijing Jiaotong University, Beijing, China
+%Beijing Jiaotong University, Beijing, China

 # About Me